-Our Cool Kids for Eco Beats project intended to develop environmental awareness in high school students in Novi Sad, Serbia and It started with a lesson about environmental pollution, followed by renewable resources and finishing with endangered species and recycling – aka we had a lot of fun activities!
+Our Cool Kids for Eco Beats project aims to develop environmental awareness in high school students in Novi Sad, Serbia.
+It started with a lesson about environmental pollution, followed by renewable resources and finishing with endangered species and recycling – aka we had a lot of fun activities!
 The workshop plan was developed following the official ImpactEco presentations, accredited by the Ministry of Education in Serbia.
-We visited the Smart Gymnasium in teams of two and conducted the workshop in the co-teaching format.
+Then, we visited the Smart Gymnasium in two teams and conducted the workshop in the co-teaching format.

 Let’s explore these environmental pollution lesson activities!

 Our environmental workshop started with a simple brainstorming – we created a mind map on the board around environmental pollution.
-The students were sharing their associations with the term, and we as facilitators guided them through the process.
-Before starting the brainstorming game, we decided on the rules of student conduct during our workshop together as a class.
+The students were sharing their associations with the term, and we, as facilitators, guided them through the process.
+Before starting the brainstorming game, we decided on the student conduct rules during our workshop together as a class.

 After a short presentation about the basics of environmental pollution, we played the game called ”Thrash flow game”.
 10 student volunteers stood in front of the table.
 They had a task to line up following the countries in Europe through which the Danube flows.
 We used classroom objects and recyclables to show how the trash travels from one country to another.

 The main questions were which country pollutes the most, and which country suffers the most?
 The point was to showcase that the waste is there even if we don’t see it.

 We presented water, ground, and air pollution, and then we discussed the consequences together.
 Next, we created a mind map of the consequences, which finally created a mind map of climate change results and effects.
 This part of the workshop connected all the information into one big learning block.

 Throughout the whole workshop, whenever we presented a problem, the students brainstormed a possible solution.